-The classification level assigned to data will guide Data Trustees, Data Stewards, Data Custodians, businessfunctional and technical project teams, and any others who may create, obtain, process, transmit or store data, in the security protections and access authorization mechanisms appropriate for that data.
+The classification level assigned to data will guide Data Trustees, Data Stewards, Data

+Custodians, businessfunctional and technical project teams, and any others who may create, obtain, process, transmit or store data, in the security protections and access authorization mechanisms appropriate for that data.
 Such categorization encourages the discussion and subsequent full understanding of the nature of the data being displayed or manipulated.
 Data Stewards must classify University Data is classified as one of the following risk levels:

 - Public (low level of sensitivity) Low Risk (or Green) - Data is classified as Low Risk if the loss of confidentiality, integrity, or availability of the data would have minimal strategic, compliance, operational, financial, or reputational risk to the University.
 Public data is not considered confidential.
 Examples of Public data include published directory information and academic course descriptions.
-The integrity of PublicLow Risk data is of primary importance and must be protected. and the The appropriate Data Trustee or Steward must authorize replication external release of the Low Risk data.
-Data already released in the public domain by University approved parties is considered "public data" and does not require further authorization for release.
+The integrity of PublicLow Risk data is of primary importance and must be protected. and the The appropriate Data Trustee or Steward must authorize replication release of the Low Risk data.
 Refer to the UO Data Security Classification Table (see Related Resources, below) for examples of Low Risk data.
-Even when data is considered Public, it cannot be released (copied or replicated) without appropriate approvals. - Moderate Risk (or Amber) Internal (moderate level of sensitivity) Data is classified as Moderate Risk if the loss of confidentiality, integrity, or availability of the data would have moderate strategic, compliance, operational, financial, or reputational risk to the University.
+Even when data is considered Public, it cannot be released (copied or replicated) without appropriate approvals. - Moderate Risk (or Amber)Internal (moderate level of sensitivity)

+Data is classified as Moderate Risk if the loss of confidentiality, integrity, or availability of the data would have moderate strategic, compliance, operational, financial, or reputational risk to the University.
 Integrity and availability of Moderate Risk data are of primary importance and must be protected; privacy and confidentiality should be protected as appropriate.
 Access to "Internal" Moderate Risk data must be requested from, and authorized by, the Data Trustee or Steward who is responsible for the data, as needed.
 Data access authorization may be provided to individuals may be accessed by persons as part of their job roles or responsibilities.
 The integrity of this data is of primary importance, and the confidentiality of this data must be protected.
 Examples of Internal data include purchasing data, financial transactions (that do not include sensitive data), and information covered by non-disclosure agreements.
 Refer to the Data Security Classification Table (see Related Resources, below) for examples of Moderate Risk data.